BraunPhilipp/ftx-collateral/readme.md

 # FTX Collateral Estimator

-Assessing USD collateral on FTX can be difficult on cross-margin with multiple positions.
-This tool helps traders estimate price impact on their collateral.
-This is especially helpful for leveraged positions to estimate liquidation prices.

-Contributions and new ideas to model cross-margin positions are highly welcome ❤️️
+This tool helps assess USD collateral on FTX for cross-margin positions.

+* polygons show if USD collateral value is below a certain threshold
+* positions are specified in `example.json`
+    * `factor` specifies FTX weighting factor
+    * `amount` is your current position at `price`

 ![Example Collateral Position](plot.png)

+Contributions are highly welcome ❤️️